Cumulocity-IoT/apama-eplapps-tools/doc/using-pysys.rst

     set EPL_TESTING_SDK=path_to_sdk

 In order to use PySys to test your application, you will need to create a PySys project and some PySys tests under that directory.
-A sample project with sample tests can be found in the samples directory of this GitHub repository.
+A sample project with sample tests can be found in the samples and samples-performance directories of this GitHub repository.

 You can create an empty PySys project by copying the pysysproject.xml from the sample or by running: